brunodasilvalenga/brunodasilvalenga.com/data/blog/using-multiple-buckets-aws-amplify.md

 date: '2020-05-20'
 tags: ['amplify', 's3-bucket', 'aws']
 draft: false
-summary: 'From the Amplify documentation, we can consider that AWS Amplify is a development platform for building secure, scalable mobile and web…'
+summary: 'From the Amplify documentation, we can consider that AWS Amplify is a development platform for building secure, scalable mobile and web...'
+layout: PostLayout
+authors: ['default']
 ---